-Detailed country-by-country recommendations can be found in the text (see section 3.3.1).
+Detailed country-by-country recommendations can be found in the text.
 Here we summarize them for the whole region.

 On the side of demand for labour, the key reforms have to do more with the product than with the labour markets themselves.
-They include:
+Those include:

-- increased flexibility in the product market to support entrepreneurship; - stronger implementation of competition policies in order to eliminate monopolies and other distortions; support to new entrants; - support to the recovery of industrial production; - rebalance the relative weights of public vs. private sector employment.
+increased flexibility in the product market to support entrepreneurship;

+stronger implementation of competition policies in order to eliminate monopolies and other distortions; support new entrants;

+- support to the recovery of industrial production; - rebalance the relative weights of public vs. private sector employment.